talkpython/mastering-pycharm-course/README.md

 * Use PyCharm's special data science mode
 * Refactor your Python code with confidence
 * Learn about code smells and duplicate code tooling
-* Access git, github, and use git flow
+* Access git, GitHub, and use git flow
 * Use the visual debugger to understand code flow and state
 * Make your code more reliable with unit testing and pytest
 * Create new Python packages